mhagander/gitdeployer/README.md

 the root directory, it will also execute `./python manage.py migrate` in this directory.

+If there are any files named `*.pyc` in the checkout (recursively), these are removed before doing the pull, to ensure there are not any left for modules where the python source file has been removed.
+They will usually be recreated by the migrate step, if it is run.

 ### pgeustatic

 This repository type deploys a repository using the `deploystatic`